pulzze/autoflow-documentation/docs/Documentation/Guide/Workflow/Scope/Index.md

 ---
-sidebar_position: 1
+sidebar_position: 4
-title: Scope
+title: Scope & Variables
-sidebar_label: Scope
+sidebar_label: Scope  & Variables
 description: Actions are the basic building blocks of a workflow, with a few hundred available to choose from
 image: img/api-autoflow-logo.png
 keywords: